Please ensure Javascript is enabled for purposes of website accessibility

 Key Facts:

-• All of the region's five largest jurisdictions have trended upward in its college educated population since 2010.
+• All of the region's five largest jurisdictions have trended upward since 2010 in their percentage with a bachelor's degree or higher.

 Graduate or Professional Degree - Historic Compared to Current